Spring is in the air, so why not welcome it in with activities and days out that won’t break the bank?

 Heywood and Middleton, Greater Manchester, 14 and 21 March

 Two Saturdays of fun for all dinosaur fanatics under 11 at the Everything Dinosaur Workshops.
 You'll get to see real fossils and learn about what they tell us.
 On 16 March, Middleton's Alkrington Library is also giving you the chance to take part in a LEGO dinosaur building competition.

 SCOTLAND AND NORTHERN IRELAND

-There's a packed programme of screening and talks at the Glasgow Film Festival throughout February and early March.
-While all are ticketed there are some great free screenings including Midnight Cowboy, Take 2: A Town Called Panic and family favourite The Iron Giant.
-Check the website for confirmed venues and times as the festival approaches.
+There's a packed programme of screenings and talks at the Glasgow Film Festival throughout February and early March.
+While all are ticketed there are some great free screenings including Westworld and Strange Days, as well as talks on sound and how streaming services are changing cinema.

 Through The Wardrobe celebrates 70 years since CS Lewis' beloved story The Lion, The Witch and The Wardrobe was released.
 Expect activities and performances based on the first book from the Chronicles of Narnia, for fans of all ages to enjoy.

 23. Breaching the Glass Ceiling: Women Artists and Professionalism

 City Arts Centre, Edinburgh, 5 March

 Breaching the Glass Ceiling: Women Artists and Professionalism is a talk from Scottish art specialist Dr Joanna Soden on women in 19th-century art.
 She will mark International Women's Day by looking at the pioneers who broke down barriers over 120 years ago, gaining the same acknowledgment of their male peers.